 Don’t touch your face, especially nose, eyes, and mouth, as mucous membranes are the most favourable places for germs to spread through the body.

-Don’t cover your mouth and nose with hands when coughing or sneezing.
+Don’t cover your mouth and nose with your hands when coughing or sneezing.
 Instead, use the inside of your elbow.

 Don’t reuse masks.
 These are meant for single-use only.